Human trafficking in Greece

+Human trafficking has been an evolving issue in Greece.
+The contours of trafficking in the country, and the government response to it, has varied over time.
+Both government and non-governmental organizations have been active in combating trafficking in Greece.

 Background in 2010

 Greece was a transit, source and destination country for women and children who were subjected to human trafficking, specifically forced prostitution and conditions of forced labor for men, women, and children.
 Female sex trafficking victims originated primarily in Eastern Europe and former Soviet bloc countries.
 Traffickers used physical, emotional, and sexual abuse for coercion.
 Greece's European Union membership, coupled with a shared border with Turkey, meant the country saw massive flows of illegal immigrants looking to enter the EU.
 Traffickers also used Greece not only as a destination but also as a transit stop and a source country where even Greek women were prostituted on the way to Western Europe.

 In 2010 the Government of Greece did not fully comply with the minimum standards for the elimination of trafficking.
 The government made clear progress in prosecuting labor and sex trafficking offenses, identifying victims, implementing a child victim protection agreement with Albania, and advancing prevention activities.
 Concerns remain about trafficking-related police complicity, inadequate victim identification among the Hellenic Coast Guard, border police, and vice police, as well as inadequate funding for anti-trafficking NGOs.
 The economic crisis in Greece also places strains on allocation of funding and resources towards anti-trafficking efforts.